stactools-packages/template/README.md

 2. Update `setup.cfg` with your package name, description, and such.
 3. Rename `src/stactools/subpackage` to `src/stactools/{NAME}`.
 4. Rewrite this README to provide information about how to use your subpackage.
+5. Update the LICENSE with your company's information (or whomever holds the copyright).